hjolia/FakeNews-Project-/README.md

 'test.tsv' is a file from the LIAR dataset.
 'cleaned_dataset_big.csv' is the '995,000_rows.csv' file after has going through cleaning.
 Run the cleantext_clean, remove_stopwords and stem_input functions on the dataset (995,000_rows.csv) to produce this file.

-To run the programs, ensure all files used in the program are saved in the same folder as the program.
+To run the programs, ensure all files used in the program are saved in the same folder as the programs.